Practitioners

 Managers

-Practice development managers lead the development of social work teams to promote and support evidence-based best practice.
+Practice development managers assess the development needs of social work teams and then develop, lead and manage practice improvement projects.

 Independent reviewing officers oversee and review care plans to ensure local authorities are acting in the best interests of children.